📣 UNITY 6

 Mesh requirements:

-The Bezier Path Creator asset is an exception that doesn’t meet these requirements (specifically point 2 and 3).
+The Bezier Path Creator asset is an exception that doesn’t meet these requirements, the created mesh does not contains normals nor tangents.

 If the spline geometry isn’t generated/modeled with a continuous UV, you’ll notice a discontinuity in the textures, visible as a seam.
 It’s likely any spline mesh tool offers a UV tiling parameter.
 Ensure this is set to a rounded value (eg. 1, 2, 3, etc).